Migrant sex offender received £500 after threatening to disrupt deportation

 Hadush Kebatu had been wrongly freed from HMP Chelmsford on Friday morning.

-A migrant sex offender who was mistakenly released from prison was given £500 as he threatened to disrupt his deportation back to Ethiopia, it is understood.
+A migrant sex offender who was mistakenly released from prison was given £500 after threatening to disrupt his deportation flight back to Ethiopia, Downing Street said.

+The payment to Hadush Kebatu was an “operational decision” taken to avoid the risk of delay to his return and the higher cost of cancelling his journey, which would have run into several thousands of pounds, No 10 said.

 Kebatu had been living at the Bell Hotel in Epping, Essex, when he sexually assaulted a 14-year-old girl and a woman, sparking a wave of protests outside the accommodation used to house asylum seekers.